-It is the wish of Julie Ryan and her family that the Award be retired following the 2019 presentation.
+Julie Ryan and her family wish the Birkie Award to be retired after the 2019 presentation.
 The Club introduced The Birkie Award in 2021.

 In 2000 the Club decided to present a Club Award each year to a ‘Quiet Achiever’, ‘Best Club Person’ or the ‘Best Volunteer’.
 It was to be called the Ian Ryan Award in memory of Club member Ian Ryan who tragically died at the end of the 1999 Kangaroo Hoppet.
 The award is to a Club member who has worked hard behind the scenes to make sure programs and activities are provided to other Club members.
 Selection process — The previous two winners plus the President select the winner for the year.
 Julie Ryan normally presents the award at the Clubs Annual Pre-Season Casserole Dinner in June.